pictus/viktor-docker/README.md

 At this point, it's primarily intended as a developer setup.
 Get ready to unleash your creativity and productivity with FrankenPHP Project (Viktor)! 💻✨

 ### Getting Started
-To get started with `frankenphp-project`, follow these simple steps:
+To get started with `viktor-docker`, follow these simple steps:

 - download the repo
 - create `.env`